Chester County License Hearing Guide

 Possible Outcomes

-- Suspension Overturned: If the hearing officer finds insufficient evidence or determines that proper procedures were not followed, the suspension will be overturned, and your license will be reinstated.
+• Suspension Overturned: If the hearing officer finds that the state has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be reinstated.

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you might be eligible for a restricted or hardship license, allowing you to drive for essential purposes.
+• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license that allows you to drive for essential purposes, such as work, school, or medical appointments.

 Hardship/Restricted License in Tennessee

-- Costs and Application Process: There are fees associated with applying for a hardship license.
-The application process usually involves submitting an application to the Tennessee Department of Safety and Homeland Security, along with supporting documentation.
+• Costs and Application Process: The cost of a restricted license varies, and there is an application process that involves submitting documentation to the Tennessee Department of Safety and Homeland Security.

 Getting Your License Back